 In April & May

-During the months of April and May, the depleted plains are unable to sustain the endless herds.
-The migration, sweeping west and north, moves from the short grass plains of the southern Serengeti / Ngorongoro Conservation Area to the long grass plains and woodlands of the Serengeti’s Western Corridor, almost to Lake Victoria.
+The migration swept west and north.
+Moves from the short grass plains of the south Serengeti. to the long grass plains and woodlands of the Serengeti’s Western Corridor.
+Almost to Lake Victoria.

-By the end of May, the wildebeest have exhausted the Western Corridor’s best pastures and the herds must move further north.
+The wildebeest have exhausted the Western Corridors.
+Best pastures and the herds must move further north.
 Entering the Lamai Wedge and the Mara Triangle.
 Breeding occurs in May and June.

 In July & August

-The Wildebeest herds are in the northern areas of Tanzania’s Serengeti National Park and in Kenya’s Masai Mara Reserve.
+In September The Wildebeest herds are in the northern areas of Tanzania.
+Serengeti National Park and in Kenya’s Masai Mara Reserve.
 Wildebeest cross the Mara River daily.

-It is common to receive patches of wet weather in the Serengeti towards the end of the dry season (in October), so the rain may just be this and not an early onset of the short rains.
+It is common to receive patches of wet weather in the Serengeti towards the end of the dry season (in October).
+So the rain may be this and not an early onset of the short rains.

 The arrival of the short rains causes the migration to move southward.
 During the short rains of November, the wildebeest migration is best viewed from Klein’s Camp.
 Campsites in the Lobo area are best.